 Treaty Command Papers

-Texts of Treaty Command Papers laid before Parliament in the Country, Miscellaneous, EU Series (with EMs), and in the Treaty Series from January 1999 to December 2012 are available on our archived site.
+Texts of Treaty Command Papers laid before Parliament in the Country, Miscellaneous, EU Series (with EMs) from 1997 to 2012, and in the Treaty Series from January 1999 to December 2012 are available on our archived site.

 |Country Series||Bilateral Agreements that are not yet in force|

 |European Union Series||Multilateral Agreements between Member States of the European Union, or between Third Parties and Member States of the European Union that are not yet in force for the UK.
 (Note: On the 1st April 2011, the European Union Series replaced the European Communities Series)|

 |Miscellaneous Series||Multilateral Agreements, where the UK is a signatory, that are not yet in force|

 |Treaty Series||Agreements that have completed all necessary procedures and now are in force for the UK|

 Treaties and the Constitutional Reform and Governance Act (CRaG Act)

 CRaG details the procedures for the ratification of treaties and puts parliamentary scrutiny of treaties on a statutory footing.
 The Act received Royal Assent on 8 April 2010 and was brought into force on 11 November 2010 by a Statutory Instrument that was laid before Parliament.
 Under the Act all treaties (except those listed above) which are subject to ratification, acceptance, approval, the mutual notification of completion of procedures, or to which the UK intends to accede, cannot be ratified unless they have been laid by a Minister of the Crown before parliament for 21 sitting days without either House having resolved that it should not be ratified.
 The Act details the procedures required if either House resolves that a treaty should not be ratified.